Petrus Steyn: Afrikaanse Taalmonument

 An Afrikaans Language Monument was created out of stones stacked by visitors on 14 August 1975, in celebration of the centenary of the Afrikaans Language.

 Ox Wagon Wheel Monument

 The Ox Wagon Wheel monument was erected in 1938, during the centenary celebrations of the Great Trek.
-Here, ox wagon tracks and footprints that were made by Voortrekker leader Sarel Cilliers is preserved on a concrete slab.
+Here, ox wagon belonging to Sarel Cilliers left its tracks as well as footprints by participants are preserved on a concrete slab.
 The above two monuments are found at the town civic centre at Dirkie Uys square, named after Dirkie Uys, the son of Piet Uys who led a punitive expedition against the Zulus after they killed Piet Retief and his 70 men at Dingane's kraal (settlement).

 Hooggelegen Monuments

 On the R707 towards Frankfort, at a farm called Hooggelegen, three monuments of historical significance are found.
 These commemorate the 1938 centenary of the Great Trek and the rebels who died during the Maritz rebellion of 1914.